adrn/gala/docs/dynamics/orbits-in-detail.rst

     <CartesianOrbit N=2, shape=(128, 16)>

-To make full use of the orbit functionality, you must also pass in an array with the time values and an instance of a `~gary.potential.PotentialBase` subclass that represents the potential that the orbit was integrated in::
+To make full use of the orbit functionality, you must also pass in an array with the time values and an instance of a `~gala.potential.PotentialBase` subclass that represents the potential that the orbit was integrated in::

     >>> pot = gp.PlummerPotential(m=1E10, b=1., units=galactic)